 49AB.
 Term used: circumstances of aggravation

+(1A) In this section an instructor providing driving instruction to a learner driver is not to be taken, under section 49AA, to be in charge of the motor vehicle driven by the learner driver.

 (1) For the purposes of this Division, a person commits an offence in circumstances of aggravation if at the time of the alleged offence —

 (a) the person was unlawfully driving the vehicle concerned without the consent of the owner or person in charge of the vehicle; or